How Occupational Therapy Supports Children with Autism: Building Life Skills for Greater Independence

 Sensory Integration Therapy is profoundly influential within occupational therapy for children with autism.
 It aids them in processing and responding to sensory information more effectively.

 Numerous children on the autism spectrum face difficulties with sensory processing challenges.
-This therapy utilizes gradual, carefully controlled sensory stimuli to train their brains to respond without becoming overwhelmed or distressed.
+This therapy utilises gradual, carefully controlled sensory stimuli to train their brains to respond without becoming overwhelmed or distressed.

 Sensory Integration Therapy is crucial in helping individuals with autism understand their environment better, thus easing daily tasks and social interactions. – PT Kids Team